dzonibg/mfwork/README.md

 * /Controllers - Where your controllers go
 * /Models - Where your models go and extend the Model class
 * /Views - Where your frontend goes.

+---
+To do:

+- Split Router actions, each parameter needs its own method.
+-